Guy Oliver-Watts: 2000s

 In 2000, Oliver-Watts voiced Harry in the BAFTA-nominated animated short Six of One.
 In the same year, he played Kevin North in the seventeenth series of British police drama The Bill.
 In 2003, he again appeared in The Bill, this time playing Mark Jordan in its nineteenth series.
 In the same year, he played Algernon Moncrieff in Aquila Theatre's production of The Importance of Being Earnest at Baruch College in New York.
 He then played both Puck and Egeus in A Midsummer Night's Dream on a theatrical tour with Aquila which included Chicago and Colorado.
 In 2006, he played a pathologist in the British film Provoked.
 In 2008, he played Charles Dickens in the British documentary drama Passage.
 In 2009, he voiced Helghast in Sony computer game Killzone 2.

 2010s

 In 2011, Oliver-Watts again voiced Helghast in the sequel to Killzone 2, Killzone 3.
 In the same year, he played Carl in the British short film Unwatchable.
 In 2013, he appeared as Miles in British soap opera Emmerdale.
 In 2014, he played George Wilde in the Oscar-nominated British drama film The Theory of Everything.
 In the same year, he played Nick Terrigan in the sixteenth series of British medical soap opera Doctors.
 In 2016, he played Sir James Hayter in the first series of British historical drama Victoria.
 In the same year, he played Brigadier Baxter in the second series of British war drama Our Girl.
 Also in 2016, he played 'Father' in the British short film The Border.
 He played a Lannister general in Game of Thrones.
 In 2019, he played recurring character Sobell in the BBC drama series Summer of Rockets.

+2020s

+In 2023, Oliver-Watts played Ben Ingham in Disney+'s The Lions of Sicily.
+In 2024, he appeared in the short film Document 56.